JadenNobles1/fetch-take-home/README.md

 ## Overview

-This is a React-based application that allows users to log in, search for dogs by breed, age, and location, and save favorites.
+This is a React-based application for Fetch that allows users to log in, search for dogs by breed, age, and location, and save favorites.
 Users can also find their best-matched dog based on selected favorites.

 ## Features